CapIIBarkBytes/CapIIBarkBytes.github.io/README.md

 # BarkBytes

-This is an experimental fork of the main BarkBytes website- for development purposes only
+This is the Bark Bytes website, which also consists of the webapp that will remotely drive the feeder.